 The Pontiac CBOC is located at 44200 Woodward Ave.
 Ste 208, Pontiac, MI 48341.
 Telephone: (248)332-4540.
 Please contact one of our offices if you are interested in registering for medical care at this facility.

 Great Lakes National Cemetery in Holly, Michigan.
 Oakland County is honored to be home to one of two National Cemeteries in the State of Michigan.
-For more information, please visit their website here.
+Please contact one of our offices for more information.